 Here are some steps to take:

 The dentist will try to replace the tooth in its natural socket.
 In some cases, the tooth will reattach, but if the inner mechanisms of the teeth are seriously damaged, root canal therapy may be necessary.
+If the tooth cannot be saved, dental implants are an excellent option to restore your smile.

 Usually, a crown or filling comes loose while eating.
 Once it is out of the mouth, the affected tooth may be incredibly sensitive to temperature changes and pressure.
 Crowns generally become loose because the tooth beneath is decaying.
 The decay causes shape changes in the teeth – meaning that the crown no longer fits.